Choice of MV/LV transformer

-- Reduce cost penalties in tariffs based, in part, on maximum kVA demand
+- Reduce billing penalties in tariffs based, in part, on maximum kVA demand

-- Select, among the range of standard transformer ratings available, taking into account all possible future extensions to the installation.
+- Select the transformer, among the range of standard transformer ratings available.

-It is important to ensure that cooling arrangements for the transformer are adequate.
+To avoid over heating and consequently premature ageing of the transformer, it is important to ensure that cooling arrangements and temperature rise of the transformer are adequate.

 - A wrong choice of the winding temperature rise or thermal class can be at the origin of a reduced lifespan.